techidaily/site-win11-tips/source/_posts/drive-down-compilation-times-with-android-studio-tweaks-on-windows.md

  Additionally, you can also enable**Hardware-accelerated GPU scheduling** in order to improve the performance of Android Studio.

  Want to go one step higher in optimizing Android Studio?
-Check out the[official Android Developer optimization guide](https://developer.android.com/studio/build/optimize-your-build) for more tips on improving Android Studio's performance.
+Check out the [official Android Developer optimization guide](https://developer.android.com/studio/build/optimize-your-build) for more tips on improving Android Studio's performance.

 ## Experience Lag-Free Coding in Android Studio